Overcoming Dental Insecurity - How to Stop Hiding Your Smile and Rebuild Confidence

 How Serious Dental Insecurity Can Be

-According to a survey by the British Dental Association, about 48% of adults are dissatisfied with their teeth, and roughly 28% avoid showing their smile because of it.
+Surveys indicate that roughly half of adults are dissatisfied with their teeth, and nearly a third avoid showing their smile because of it.
 In Japan, where orthodontic treatment is less widespread than in Western countries, the number of people with insecurities about their teeth is considered especially high.

 Dental insecurity goes far beyond appearance.
 Covering your mouth when you laugh, dreading meals in front of others, dodging the camera, lacking confidence in job interviews or business meetings - anxiety about your mouth affects virtually every area of social life.